Skip to main content

 Pods

-In this image, the changes of the number of pods in the cluster.
+In this image, the changes in the number of pods in the cluster are shown.

 Pods